ferdiansyah0611/javascript-completion/README.md

 ## About BDD

-BDD default is disabled, to enable BDD you must add comment `// bdd` on line 0-1.
+By default is disabled, to enable BDD you must add comment `// bdd` on line 0 or 1.

 ## About Suggestion for Importing

 To appear suggestion file or dependencies, try like this:

 `require` then `ctrl+space`

 `from` then `ctrl+space`